-Adds text in the Result - Report subtab of the generated result file.
+Adds titles in the Result - Report subtab of the generated result file.
+This is a similar to the addText command, but with bold font.
 Example:

 ADDIMAGE(STRING IMAGE FILE PATH, STRING TITLE)

 Adds an image to the Results - Report subtab of the generated result file.
 Additionally, the image is saved to the corresponding result folder.
 Example: